DoctorKhan/The-Human-Experiment-Book/output/final/Old_Book.md

 "This wasn't just a cultural evolution," Dr. Chen observed.
 "The mythological evidence suggests this was a deliberate restructuring implemented by the Igigi to break the traditional wisdom-keeping systems."

-**The Age of Heroes as Transition Period:**
+**The Age of legends as Transition Period:**

-The mythological "age of heroes"—found in Greek, Mesopotamian, Celtic, and other traditions—appears to document this transition period when individual male heroes began displacing the older matrilineal wisdom traditions.
+The mythological "age of legends"—found in Greek, Mesopotamian, Celtic, and other traditions—appears to document this transition period when individual male heroes began displacing the older matrilineal wisdom traditions.

 **Characteristics of the Hero Age:**